Temprog/Stacker6X-Model/README.md

 - Deployment on AWS EC2 with a frontend interface for real-time payload testing.

+## 🌍 Usefulness & Significance
+- SQL Injection (SQLi) and Cross-Site Scripting (XSS) are two of the most critical web vulnerabilities, consistently ranked in the OWASP Top 10.
+- SQLi allows attackers to manipulate backend databases, while XSS enables injection of malicious scripts into web pages viewed by users.
+- This project demonstrates how machine learning can be applied to strengthen web security, moving beyond traditional rule-based detection.
+- By integrating the model into APIs, web frontends, or cloud deployments, it shows potential for practical intrusion detection systems (IDS) that adapt to evolving attack patterns.

 ## 🗂️ Dataset
 - CSV file containing web request payloads and labels: SQL Injection, XSS, Command Injection, or Normal.
 - Preprocessing includes sampling, cleaning, tokenization, stopword removal and balancing.
 - Sourced from Kaggle with 206,636 instances.

 ## ✨ Data Preprocessing